joemoose/psiops/docs/zones.md

 Zone boundaries or conditions within a zone can complicate movement:

 - **Difficult terrain** (rubble, standing water, thick smoke): Requires 2 moves to traverse.
-- **Free action** (slipping through an open door or moving between objects within the same zone): You don't have to spend a movement or action.
+- **Free action** (moving between objects within the same zone): You don't have to spend a movement or action.
 - **Hazardous environment** (poison gas, flame): Movement through the zone may cause damage without wearing protective gear.

 ## Distances